-The much-awaited Bill was delayed again after the extensively amended version of the bill was tabled before Parliament on October 7, 2019.
-A series of engagements by the Parliament Select Committee for the Consideration of Bills took place after October 2019 to help obtain public feedback and stakeholder commentaries on the bill for the first time in the country’s recent history.
-A report with further concerns and proposed amendments was then tabled to Parliament, but the passing of the bill was delayed without an official reason.
-The bill is now expected to be tabled in the upcoming March-April 2020 Parliament session.
+The much-awaited Bill was delayed again after the extensively amended version of the Bill was tabled in Parliament on October 7, 2019.
+A series of engagements by the Parliament Select Committee for the Consideration of Bills took place after October 2019 to help obtain public feedback and stakeholder commentaries on the Bill for the first time in the country’s recent history.
+A report with further concerns and proposed amendments was then tabled in Parliament, but the passing of the bill was delayed without an official reason.

 Amendment of the Sedition Act

 On July 11, 2012, the government announced that the Sedition Act would be repealed and replaced with a National Harmony Act.
 It was reported that the new Act is aimed at finding a balance between ensuring freedom of expression and the maintenance of harmony in the context of the country’s multi-racial and multi-religious society.
 This announcement was met with caution by civil society, including religious leaders, as other repressive laws recently repealed were replaced with equally restrictive laws, which were enacted with little or no public consultation.